Euro starter kits: Netherlands

 The Netherlands issued two different starter kits, intended to educate its citizens about the euro.
 One contained one of each coin and was distributed in a card, for free to the citizens of the Netherlands.
 Packaged, mint condition cards have since become collector items.
 Additional bags of assorted euro coins could be purchased to familiarise oneself with them.
-These bags contained €11.35 worth of coins and sold for 25 guilders, which was the same as the value of the coins.
+These bags contained €11.35 worth of coins and sold for 25 NLG (in fact worth 25.01 gulden), which was nearly the same as the value of the coins.

 Portugal

 One million starter kits containing the Portuguese euro coins were made available on 17 December 2001.
-Each kit was sold for 2005 PTE (equivalent to €10).
+Each kit was sold for 2,005 PTE (equivalent to about €10).
 On 1 September 2001 business kits with €250 of euro coins were made available.